MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-roadmap.md

 ## Roadmap

 Microsoft Edge has been added to the [M365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=Microsoft%2CEdge).
-Over time, you'll see the Microsoft Edge roadmap fill with more features and it will be added into the Products section soon.
-In the interim, take a look at what we currently have planned for the remainder of the 2020 calendar year.
+Over time, you'll see the Microsoft Edge roadmap fill with more features and you can filter by selecting Microsoft Edge from the Products section.
+We are working to continuously improve the experience and we welcome your feedback.
+Take a look at what we currently have planned for the upcoming Microsoft Edge releases.

 ### Site compatibility changes